 After many experiments, I created a cookie recipe that is easy to memorize, and have around for those cookie cravings that always seem to sneak up on you.
 My mom taught me that my pantry and fridge should always be stocked with ingredients to make chocolate chip cookies, and I must say that is good advice.

 This recipe is simple!
-Brown sugar is a great secret for adding a nice chewiness to the cookies, while keeping the center gooey and soft.
+Brown sugar is a great secret for adding a nice chewiness to the cookies while keeping the center gooey and soft.
 These are NOT cakey cookies though.
-I would describe them as chewy, soft and gooey on the side, with a nice crunch on the outside.
-I like to have a little bit of a crisp outside to the cookie, because it adds really nice texture.
+I would describe them as chewy, soft, and gooey on the side, with a nice crunch on the outside.
+I like to have a little bit of a crisp outside to the cookie because it adds really nice texture.
 That is created by both the sugar and the butter.
-Creaming them together is the one of the most important parts of the process.
-Making sure the butter and sugar cream well together to create a light and fluffy texture will help to prevent a dense cookie.
+Creaming them together is one of the most important parts of the process.
+Making sure the butter and sugar cream (aka mix) well together to create a light and fluffy texture will help to prevent a dense cookie.

 Another important part of these cookies is the chocolate.
 You can use chocolate chips, and they will taste wonderful, but I love using chopped chocolate.
 I buy a large block of chocolate (not a candy bar though), and roughly chop it, and that allows the chocolate to spread around the batter so that every bite you take has chocolate.
 The “bar chocolate” doesn’t harden back up as much as the chocolate chips, which keeps the cookies chewy, and not dry.
 I like to use dark chocolate, but semi-sweet is great as well.

 One of my favorite flavor combinations is chocolate and cinnamon.
 This cookie really benefits from the warm spice that the cinnamon adds.
 It is subtle, but balances out the flavors.

 Now, I don’t want to hear any complaints about how much butter I add to my cookies.
 If you are going to eat a cookie, it might as well be a really freaking good cookie!